Dreamykass/chilimak/readme.md

 # chilimak

-This will hopefully some day be a compiler for kasserole, targeting LLVM.
+This will hopefully some day be a compiler for kasserole, targeting LLVM IR.

-Steps of the compiler:

-0. kitchen - drives the compiler, running each step
-1. tokenizer - reads source and stringifies it into a list of strings, and then interprets that into tokens (keywords, identifiers, symbols, brackets, etc)
-2. parser -

 Development will happen on the branches.

+## Dependencies

+List is in the `dependencies` directory.